codoworks/go-boilerplate/README.md

 <details open>
 <summary><b>Known Issues</b></summary>

 - Gorm v1.25.6 and v1.25.7 are known to cause issues with PostgreSQL database.
-If you experience an error `this driver does not support LastInsertID()`, try downgrading gorm to v1.25.5
+If you experience an error `this driver does not support LastInsertID()`, try downgrading Gorm to v1.25.5

 </details>